 Fact #3: CF is a multi-system disease that produces a variety of symptoms.

-These symptoms include persistent cough with productive thick mucous, wheezing and shortness of breath, frequent chest infections (which may include pneumonia), bowl disturbances, weight loss or failure to gain weight, salty tasting sweat, and fertility issues.
+These symptoms include persistent cough with productive thick mucous, wheezing and shortness of breath, frequent chest infections (which may include pneumonia), bowel disturbances, weight loss or failure to gain weight, salty tasting sweat, and fertility issues.